 |

-By the time The Four-Dimensional Nightmare was reissued the icons were on tv: "Howdy all you folks out there in tee vee land and welcome to tonight's simulcast, brought to you by DuoScreen, where we'll be serving y'all up a rib-ticklin' double bill of comic capers.
-On one channel we've got your old pal Mickey Mouse, while on the other we'll be beaming you Live! footage of cosmonaut Yuri Gagarin's quest to become the first man in space.
-That's right folks, it looks like the Ruskies are finally uppin' sticks and headin' back home to the 'red' planet." [canned laughter] "Will he do it?
+By the time The Four-Dimensional Nightmare was reissued with a Pelham cover painting the icons were on tv: "Howdy all you folks out there and welcome to tonight's simulcast, where we'll be serving y'all up a rib-ticklin' double bill of comic capers.
+On one channel we've got your old pal Mickey Mouse, while on the other we'll be beaming you live footage of cosmonaut Yuri Gagarin's quest to become the first man in space.
+That's right folks, the Ruskies are finally uppin' sticks and headin' home to the 'red' planet!" [canned laughter] "Will he do it?
 Who cares!
 It'll be a laugh a minute..."
-The machine slowly spools the tape to the end and then rewinds and starts again, endlessly filling the airwaves with the antics of Mickey and Yuri.
-But no one is watching, for tee vee land is deserted. |
+The machine spools the tape to the end and then rewinds and starts again, filling the airwaves but watched by no one. |

 |